-14 Loading or Transferring Files
+16 Loading or Transferring Files

-Two methods are available for transferring files between a desktop PC and your TS-5400: Compact Flash and Zmodem downloads.
+Two methods are available for transferring files between a desktop PC and your TS-5700: Compact Flash and Zmodem downloads.
 Full descriptions of each are detailed below.
 Other programs that use serial ports to transfer should work as well (for example, FastLynx).

-14.1 Developing with the Technologic Systems TS-9500
+16.1 Developing with the Technologic Systems TS-9500

-The TS-9500 daughter board provides full VGA video, keyboard, and mouse interfaces necessary to work within most environments.
-It also has a Compact Flash card that can be used even if the TS-5400 is using a Compact Flash card as well.
+The TS-9500 peripheral board provides full VGA video, keyboard, and mouse interfaces necessary to work within most environments.
+It also has a Compact Flash card that can be used even if the TS-5700 is using a Compact Flash card as well.
 You can transfer your development tools (e.g. Turbo C) onto the TS-9500 Compact Flash card.
-Now you can compile, debug, and execute right on the TS-5400 target.
+Now you can compile, debug, and execute right on the TS-5700 target.

-14.2 Transferring files with Compact Flash
+16.2 Transferring files with Compact Flash

-The TS-5400 removable Compact Flash card can be used to easily move files from a host system.
-We suggest using a low-cost SanDisk [TM] USB compact flash card interface for your host system.
-This is included in the TS-5400 Developer's Kit.
+The TS-5700 removable Compact Flash card can be used to easily move files from a host system.
+We suggest using a low-cost SanDisk ä USB Compact Flash card interface for your host system.
+This is included in the TS-5700 Developer's Kit.